|

 Outline Participants should check in with

-office at 6:00 P.M.
-From here we have an introduction and discussion then leave for our first shooting
+office (Apgar Village Lodge and Cabins), at 6:15 P.M.
+We will have an introduction and discussion then go to our first shooting

 location.